Ross Cowan

 Ross Cowan is a British historian and author specialising in Roman military history.

 Education and career

 Cowan studied at the University of Glasgow, completing an MA in classical civilisation in 1997 and a PhD in history in 2003.
 His doctoral thesis was on the Praetorian Guard and Legio II Parthica, entitled Aspects of the Severan Field Army AD 193–238.

-Since earning his PhD Cowan has been an independent scholar, writing books on Roman military history for Osprey Publishing, Greenhill Books and Pen & Sword Books.
+Since earning his PhD Cowan has been an independent scholar, writing books on Roman military history for Osprey Publishing, Greenhill Books, Pen & Sword Books and Frontline Books.
+He is a contributor to Ad Familiares (Journal of the Friends of Classics), Ancient Egypt, Ancient History, Ancient Warfare, Archäologisches Korrespondenzblatt, BMCR, Classics Ireland, Historia, Medieval Warfare, Military History Monthly and Military Illustrated.

+Cowan's research focuses on courage, heroism, glory and warrior culture in the Roman military.
+Cowan has noted his appreciation of heroic fantasy author David Gemmell.
+Cowan dedicated his 2007 work, For the Glory of Rome, to the memory of Gemmell.